Is there anything I can do this summer to save on next winter’s heating oil bills?

 - Areas where the foundation and the bottom of exterior brick or siding meet

 - Areas where two different building materials meet

 Once you’ve identified and listed the air leaks, you should plug any holes or penetrations.
 Caulk will usually work for faucets, pipes, electric outlets, and wiring.
 For cracks and holes in the mortar, foundation or siding choose the appropriate materials.

 That’s a good start.
 Next time we will continue with tips on insulation.

 Thank you for your business!
 We never take your continued trust in us for granted.
-We are committed to providing our customers with the cheapest heating oil prices, and we will always take the opportunity to keep you informed on energy conservation topics that can save you money on your energy bills.
+Tevis Energy is committed to providing our customers with the cheapest heating oil prices, and we will always take the opportunity to keep you informed on energy conservation topics that can save you money on your energy bills.

 Conservation Tip 2 – Insulate Your Home